evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 <a href="https://lectronz.com/products/fibonacci256-expanding-166mm-disc-w-256-rgb-leds" alt="Buy it on Lectronz"><img src="https://lectronz-images.b-cdn.net/static/badges/buy-it-on-lectronz-small.png" /></a>

-Fibonacci256 Expanding is a beautiful 166mm circular disc with 256 RGB LEDs surface mounted in a Fibonacci layout.
+Fibonacci256 Expanding HDR is a beautiful 166mm circular disc with 256 RGB LEDs surface mounted in a Fibonacci layout.
 Swirling and pulsing like a colorful galaxy, it's mesmerizing to watch.

-Three different sizes of WS2812 RGB LEDs are used: 2mm, 3.5mm and 5mm.
-The LEDs start out small and close together in the center and gradually get larger and further apart.
+The 256 SK9822-EC20 HDR RGB LEDs start out close together in the center and gradually get larger and further apart.
 This gives an illusion of expansion, especially with the right animation.

 I have created several LED art pieces in Fibonacci patterns.
 They are all very labor intensive to create, and so are fairly expensive and limited in quantity.
 I wanted to come up with a Fibonacci layout that was at least slightly easier to create, and therefore more affordable.